Did you accidentally lose track of time at home or work?

 Not only do you have deal with the embarrassment of losing track of the clock, you also have to deal with setting your calendar straight.

-In this post, I offer a few tips to help you recover from this common time management issue.
+In this post, you’ll find several tips to help you recover from this common time management issue.

 Do a time check.